-An example of a cloud-specific framework is the CSA Cloud Controls Matrix v4 (CCM v4), which is a library of control objectives that structures 17 control domains.
+An example of a cloud-specific framework is the CSA Cloud Controls Matrix (CCM), which is a library of control objectives that are structured in control domains.
 It offers comprehensive coverage of a wide array of security topics, ranging from governance and risk management to operational security and data privacy.
 This makes it a valuable resource for organizations looking to enhance their cloud security.

-One of the key strengths of the CCM is its alignment with leading standards, such as ISO/IEC 27001/27002, PCI Data Security Standard (DSS) (v3.2.1/v4.0), NIST, and so on.
-By harmonizing with
+One of the key strengths of the CCM is its alignment with leading standards, such as ISO/IEC 27001/27002, PCI Data Security Standard (DSS), NIST, and so on.
+By harmonizing with these established

-&lt;sup>9 CSA.
+10 CSA.
 (2024) Cloud Controls Matrix (CCM)

-&lt;sup>10 ISO/IEC (2015) 27017:2015 - Information technology - Security techniques - Code of practice for information security controls based on ISO/IEC 27002 for cloud services.
+11 ISO/IEC (2015) 27017:2015 - Information technology - Security techniques - Code of practice for information security controls based on ISO/IEC 27002 for cloud services.

-&lt;sup>11 BIS (2020) Federal Office for Information Security - Cloud computing C5 criteria catalogue.
+12 BIS (2020) Federal Office for Information Security - Cloud computing C5 criteria catalogue.

-&lt;sup>12 NIST (2020) SP 800-53 Rev 5 - Security and Privacy Controls for Information Systems and Organizations.
+13 NIST (2020) SP 800-53 Rev 5 - Security and Privacy Controls for Information Systems and Organizations.

-&lt;sup>13 PCI (2013) PCI Data Security Standard (PCI DSS) - Information Suppliment: PCI DSS Cloud Computing Guidelines.
+14 PCI (2013) PCI Data Security Standard (PCI DSS) - Information Supplement: PCI DSS Cloud Computing Guidelines.

-&lt;sup>14 NIST.
-(2024) The NIST Cybersecurity Framework (CSF) 2.0 these established frameworks, the CCM ensures that organizations can achieve compliance across multiple standards and regulations.
+15 NIST.
+(2024) The NIST Cybersecurity Framework (CSF) 2.0

-&lt;sup>15 CSA (2023) Publication Peer Review - Cloud Security Maturity Model 2023.
+16 CSA (2023) Publication Peer Review - Cloud Security Maturity Model 2023.